cdapio/cdap/cdap-docs/integrations/source/mapr/index.rst

 can be installed on a MapR cluster by following the :ref:`manual instructions for installing CDAP <install>`.
 These notes are an addition to those steps.

-Note that as described in the :ref:`Software Prerequisites <install-software-requirements>`, a configured Hadoop and HBase (plus an optional Hive client) needs to be configured on the node(s) where CDAP will run.
+As described in the :ref:`Software Prerequisites <install-software-requirements>`, a configured Hadoop and HBase (plus an optional Hive client) needs to be configured on the node(s) where CDAP will run.

+If colocating CDAP on cluster hosts with actual services, such as the MapR CLDB, Yarn ResourceManager, or HBase Master, then the client configurations will already be in place.
+Note that Gateways are redundant if colocating CDAP on cluster hosts with actual services, such as the HBase Master, Yarn Resourcemanager, or HDFS Namenode.

-- To configure a MapR Hadoop client, see the MapR documentation on `Setting Up the Client
+- To configure a MapR client, see the MapR documentation on `Setting Up the Client
   <http://doc.mapr.com/display/MapR/Setting+Up+the+Client>`__.

 - To configure a MapR HBase client, see the MapR documentation on `Installing HBase on a Client